If you’re among the 10% of American adults that didn’t complete high school, you may feel like financial independence is for someone else.

 Why we ranked it #3: Thanks to remote work technologies like Slack and Zoom, virtual assisting has exploded in popularity in recent years.
 Virtual assistants perform many of the same functions as a secretary or executive assistant, only they work remotely, often for multiple clients rather than one boss.

-VAs have solid earning potential, and clients range from solo bloggers to Fortune 500 companies.
+VAs have solid earning potential, with clients ranging from solo bloggers to Fortune 500 companies.

 VAs need a wider skillset than writers and proofreaders.
 They often carry out tasks like bookkeeping, appointment scheduling, managing emails, doing data entry and many, many more.